Violet-sword/Internal-Rag-Cookbot/README.md

 - When you ask a question, it is also embedded into a vector on the spot for the LLM model to actully understand your question.

-- FAISS compares this vector to the ones in the vector database and returns the top matching text chunks, there is a specific phrase we use to call it - **top-k**.
+- FAISS compares this vector to the ones in the vector database and returns the top matching text chunks, and the specific phrase we use is **"top-k"**.

 - **top-k** is the number of top matching entries we retrieve from the embedding.
 If the number is too small, we might miss out on some relevant information; if it's too large, we're likely getting too much unrelated content.
 In the code provided we are using **"top-k 3"**, which is a recommended good default option.